carlesu/Lane-Detection-Hough-Transform/README.md

 <img src="/Video_Demos/img/roi_selection.JPG" width="400">

 ### 2. Image  smoothing (Gaussian Filter)
-A Gaussian filter is done to the image in order to reduce noise and smooth the edges.
+A Gaussian filter is done to the ROI image in order to reduce noise and smooth the edges.

 Gaussian filtering averages the pixels arround each pixel of the image, the pixels averaged are determined by the kernel (matrix) size.